dm5tt/SDP600-25Pa-Infrasound-Microphone/README.md

 ![Example Measurement](docs/airplanes_from_EDDS.png)

-(Infrasound recordings of landing airplanes at Stuttgart Airport (EDDS).
-Vertical distance roughly 3000 meters.)
+Infrasound recordings of landing airplanes at Stuttgart Airport (EDDS).
+Vertical distance roughly 3000 meters.
+Most likely coming from extended landing flaps.

 ## What is this thing?